Wheel Offset Calculator

 However, low-offset wheels can cause clearance issues and may require suspension modifications to accommodate larger tire sizes.

-Overall, the choice of high, medium, or low offset wheels depends on the driver's priorities, needs, and preferences.
+Overall, the choice of high, medium, or low offset wheels depends on the driver’s priorities, needs, and preferences.
+It is essential to consider the wheel specs, including current and new wheel width and offset measurements, to ensure proper fitment and avoid rubbing issues.

 It is essential to choose the right offset wheel to ensure the car’s safety, performance, and appearance.